1.4.41 Safeguarding Children who Move Across Local Authority Boundaries / Abroad

 Wherever possible and to ensure continuous support, a handover meeting with the new Lead Professional will be arranged prior to a family moving.

-If any professional concludes that there is an increase in risk or that the child may be suffering or likely to suffer significant harm as a result of the move, a referral to Children's Social Care in the receiving authority should be made without delay.
+If any practitioner concludes that there is an increase in risk or that the child may be suffering or likely to suffer significant harm as a result of the move, a referral to Children's Social Care in the receiving authority should be made without delay.

 If the whereabouts of the child and family are unknown and any professional concludes the Children and Families Who Go Missing Procedure should be followed.